IMPORTANT SAFETY INFORMATION

 - have or have had hepatitis B or C

 Cancer and immune system problems.
-XELJANZ may increase your risk of certain cancers by changing the way your immune system works.
-Lymphoma and other cancers, including skin cancers, have happened in patients taking XELJANZ.
+XELJANZ/XELJANZ XR may increase your risk of certain cancers by changing the way your immune system works.
+Lymphoma and other cancers, including skin cancers, have happened in patients taking XELJANZ/XELJANZ XR.
 Tell your healthcare provider if you have ever had any type of cancer.

 Some people who have taken XELJANZ with certain other medicines to prevent kidney transplant rejection have had a problem with certain white blood cells growing out of control (Epstein Barr Virus–associated post-transplant lymphoproliferative disorder).